TranPhucVinh/C/Physical layer/Process/system() for a process with infinite loop in the background.md

     }
 }
 ```
-# Kill the infinite background process by functions inside in the parent process
+# Run the infinite background process, get its PID then kills it by functions inside in the parent process

+``startProcess()`` starts a process by its command and returns that process PID.

-Run child process which has while(1) loop in the background and kill it in parent process function:
+Run child process which has ``while(1)`` loop in the background and kill it in parent process function:
 ```cpp
 #include <iostream>
 #include <stdlib.h>